Lockheed Martin F-22 Raptor

-The Lockheed Martin/Boeing F-22 Raptor is an American twin-engine, jet-powered, all-weather, supersonic stealth fighter aircraft.
-As a product of the United States Air Force's Advanced Tactical Fighter (ATF) program, the aircraft was designed as an air superiority fighter, but also incorporates ground attack, electronic warfare, and signals intelligence capabilities.
+The Lockheed Martin–Boeing F-22 Raptor is an American twin-engine, jet-powered, all-weather, supersonic stealth fighter aircraft.
+As a product of the United States Air Force's (USAF) Advanced Tactical Fighter (ATF) program, the aircraft was designed as an air superiority fighter, but also incorporates ground attack, electronic warfare, and signals intelligence capabilities.
 The prime contractor, Lockheed Martin, built most of the F-22 airframe and weapons systems and conducted final assembly, while program partner Boeing provided the wings, aft fuselage, avionics integration, and training systems.

 First flown in 1997, the F-22 descended from the Lockheed YF-22 and was variously designated F-22 and F/A-22 before it formally entered service in December 2005 as the F-22A.
-It replaced the F-15 Eagle in most active duty U.S. Air Force (USAF) squadrons.
+It replaced the F-15 Eagle in most active duty USAF squadrons.
 Although the service had originally planned to buy a total of 750 ATFs to replace its entire F-15 fleet, it later scaled down to 381 and the program was ultimately cut to 195 aircraft – 187 of them operational models – in 2009 due to political opposition from high costs, a perceived lack of air-to-air threats at the time of production, and the development of the more affordable and versatile F-35 Lightning II.
 (Note: Referring to statements made by the Secretary of Defense Robert Gates: "The secretary once again highlighted his ambitious next-year request for the more-versatile F-35s.")
 The last aircraft was delivered in 2012.

 The F-22 is a critical component of the USAF's tactical airpower as its most advanced air superiority fighter.
 While it had a protracted development and initial operational difficulties, the aircraft became the service's leading counter-air platform.
-Its deployments include Okinawa, the Middle East, and NATO's eastern flank.
-Although designed for air superiority operations, the F-22 has also carried out and supported airstrikes.
-The F-22 is expected to remain a cornerstone of the USAF's fighter fleet until its succession by the Boeing F-47 expected around 2030.
+Its regular deployments have included Okinawa, the Middle East, and NATO's eastern flank.
+Although designed for air superiority operations, the F-22 first engaged in combat by conducting airstrikes in 2014 during the US intervention in Syria.
+The F-22 has carried out and supported airstrikes in the war in Afghanistan in 2017, 2025 strikes on Iran, 2026 strikes on Venezuela, and the 2026 Iran war.
+The F-22 is expected to remain a cornerstone of the USAF's fighter fleet until its successor, the Boeing F-47, is expected to enter service around 2030.